Skip to content

 Quick answer

-The FCRA is the federal law that sets directions and limits for credit reporting companies, users of consumer reports, and furnishers that send information to credit bureaus.
+The FCRA is the federal law that sets requirements and limits for credit reporting companies, users of consumer reports, and furnishers that send information to credit bureaus.

 Why it matters